Danielgol/atomoids/README.md

 # Atomoids v2

-This game is a second version of the game Atomoids, Final Paper of Federal Institute of Pernambuco's studens Adônis França Belo and Daniel Carneiro Rosa, with some changes that I wanted.
+This game is a second version of the game Atomoids, Final Paper of Federal Institute of Pernambuco's students Adônis França Belo and Daniel Carneiro Rosa, with some changes that I wanted.
 It was inspired by the classic arcade game Asteroids.

 ### Run